algorithmia-algorithms/OpenForecast/.github/README.md

 ##  Requirements

+This project:
-This project has been tested on Ubuntu 16.04, and is not expected to work out-of-the-box in other environments.
+* has been tested on Ubuntu 16.04 and is not expected to work out-of-the-box in other environments.
-This project uses python 3.5+, and it is not compatible with python 2.
+* uses Python 3.5+, and is not compatible with Python 2.
-This project requires an [Algorithmia][algo] account setup to interact with our hosted data resources.
+* requires an [Algorithmia][algo] account setup to interact with our hosted data resources.

 The required pip packages are as follows:
 ```